iiasa/message-ix-models/doc/global/source/message_globiom/energy/resource/bioenergy.rst

 .. figure:: /_static/Availability_BE.png
    :width: 500px

+   Global bioenergy potential.
 Availability of bioenergy at different price levels in the MESSAGE-GLOBIOM model for the three SSPs (Fricko et al., 2016 :cite:`fricko_marker_2016`). * typically non-commercial biomass is not traded or sold, however in some cases there is a market – prices range from 0.1-1.5$/GJ (Pachauri et al., 2013 :cite:`pachauri_pathways_2013`) ($ equals 2005 USD).